 Just as much fun was watching the audience dancing and partying to the music.
 Check out the guy in the orange Harley t-shirt when he REALLY gets grooving:

-Silver City is small (population 10,500) with a very walkable downtown area.
-Historic, low-key, and with a western vibe, the architecture is an eclectic mix of frontier western, Victorian, and art deco decked out in a wild candy-colored paint palette—the buildings almost glow in the late afternoon southwestern light.
+Silver City is small (population 10,500) with a very walkable historic downtown area.
+The architecture is an eclectic mix of frontier western, Victorian, and art deco decked out in a candy-colored paint palette.
+The buildings almost glow in the late afternoon southwestern light.

-Although the street art doesn’t achieve the can’t-stop-themselves fervor of Bisbeeans, there are plenty of mosaics and murals decorating the town.
-And if you enjoy art—or just want to stroll down a very colorful street—you must take a turn down Yankie Street, home to an array of delightful independent galleries.
+Although the street art doesn’t achieve the fervor of Bisbeeans, there are plenty of mosaics and murals decorating the town.
+And if you enjoy art—or just want to stroll down a colorful street—Yankie Street is home to an array of independent galleries.

 We’re always on the lookout for unique dining experiences, and this was one of the best.
-It’s tiny (a handful of tables) and beyond eclectic (a bizarre and delightful Buddhist/East Indian/Mexican décor).
-The food at Cafe 1zero6 matches the decor, with a menu that offers three entrees that change weekly.
-Open only on weekends, Jake (the owner) cooks for 25 people and then shuts down the kitchen.
-He is a colorful character, heavily tattooed, meticulous in his kitchen, and wildly creative.
-We hung out with him in his backyard herb garden after our fabulous dinner and talked about food, travel, and life in Silver City.
+It’s tiny and eclectic, with a colorful Buddhist/East Indian/Mexican décor.
+Open only on weekends, the owner/chef offers three entrees that change weekly (we had shrimp in green curry and pork kebabs with tamarind glaze).
+Jake is a colorful character, heavily tattooed, and wildly creative (and meticulous) in his kitchen.
+We hung out with him in his backyard herb garden after our delicious meal and talked about food, travel, and life in Silver City.

-Silver City backs up to the Gila National Forest, 2.7 million acres of beautiful forest containing a wealth of native cultural sites, trails, and hot springs.
+Silver City backs up to the Gila National Forest, with 2.7 million acres containing native cultural sites, trails, and hot springs.
 On this visit, we hiked the Dragonfly Trail, just three miles outside of town.
-It’s a beautiful four-mile hike, and even though it was a holiday weekend, we mostly had it to ourselves.
+It’s a beautiful four-mile hike.
+Even though it was a holiday weekend, we mostly had it to ourselves.

 The petroglyphs were the work of the Mimbres, native peoples who inhabited southwestern New Mexico from A.D.
 1000 to A.D.
 1250.
 No one knows for certain the meaning of the dragonfly petroglyphs—perhaps they were symbolic of nearby water.
 We certainly saw an abundance of the little flying jewels near the creek while we were hiking and searching for rock art.